Working with Abused & Neglected Children

 As a student you will be expected to:

-∑ Complete all examinations, showing a competent understanding of the material presented.
+∑ Complete all four information sections showing a competent understanding of the material presented in each section.

-∑ Complete a review of any chapter on which your examination score was below 70%.
+∑ Complete a review of any section on which your examination score was below 50%.

 ∑ Complete all course journal article and essay writing assignments with the minimum word count shown for each writing assignment.